 Are you aware of the scientific reason behind celebrating Holi?

 The mutation period of winter and spring induces the growth of bacteria in the atmosphere as well as in the body.
-When Holika is burnt, the heat from the fire kills the bacterias.
+During the burning of Holika, the heat from the fire kills the bacterias.

-More natural ways of celebrating Holi are being proposed in order to de-pollute Holi and make it sync with nature.
-We must try using Natural or home-made colours instead of toxic colours with chemicals that not only harm the environment but also are dangerous for skin and eyes.
+There are more natural ways of celebrating Holi as well, in order to de-pollute Holi and make it sync with nature.
+We must try using Natural or home-made colours instead of toxic colours with chemicals.
+As they only harm the environment and also are dangerous for skin and eyes.

-The wastage of the staggering amount of wood that takes place during Holi Dahanmust be controlled by lighting small bonfires or using waste materials.
-Water does provide relief in the warm season but the urban areas going several days without water must be kept in mind while throwing buckets full of water.
+There must be a control over the wastage of the staggering amount of wood that takes place during Holi Dahan.
+Instead one should lit small bonfires or use waste materials.
+Water does provide relief in the warm season but one should be aware about the scarcity of water in the urban areas.

 It is true that colouring something gives life to it and so is this glorious festival that compels one to plug into the dreamy world of colourful rainbows.
 Holi festival of colours lets you lose your hair and enjoy your hidden crazy self.
 Also, known as the ‘Festival of Love’, this joyous festival celebrates the eternal love of Radha and Krishna.

-However, several crimes in recent times committed by some sick-minded people tarnish this otherwise glorious festival, especially when it comes to young girls and children.
-This needs to be changed to the once safe and happy Holi.
+However, several crimes in recent times committed by some sick-minded people.
+Tarnish this otherwise glorious festival, especially when it comes to young girls and children.
+This should be a change to the once safe and happy Holi.
 The saint Kabir also mentions in his verses that Holi is a time to paint one’s soul in the hues of the Lord.

-Nonetheless, as a festival, Holi has always been about breaking boundaries, increasing the sense of brotherhood among people and reviving estranged ties and thus, bringing back colours, excitement, zest, vigour and buoyancy to our monotonous lives.
+Nonetheless, Holi has always been about breaking boundaries, increasing the sense of brotherhood among people and reviving estranged ties.
+And thus, bringing back colours, excitement, zest, vigour and buoyancy to our monotonous lives.